 Tables A3.3 and A3.4 report the validation of tax instruments and social security contributions simulated in EUROMOD.
-Table 4.5 and 4.6 report numbers and amounts of benefits receipt.
+Table A3.5 and A3.6 report numbers and amounts of benefits receipt.
 We observe often a slight over-estimation of the number of benefit recipients.
-In 2021, this is most notable for housing allowances for pensioners.
-In 2022, the general housing policy overestimates the number of recipients by 49%.
-The over-estimation is in-line with the expectations and is likely to be related to the non-take-up of benefits.
+In 2023, this is most notable for housing allowances for pensioners and the general health benefit.
+In 2023, the general housing policy overestimates the number of recipients by 72%.
+The over-estimation is inline with the expectations and is likely to be related to the non-take-up of benefits.
 For the survivors pensions we see however a sever under-estimation of the number of recipients.
 This might be due to assumptions made in the model due to data scarcity.

 In terms of personal income tax, we simulate: Government Tax, County Council Tax, Municipality Tax, funeral tax and Earned Income Tax Credit, but can only validate a limited number of these because of data availability.
 Other Swedish taxes, such as the funeral tax of the distinction between municipal and government income taxes, is not available in the EUROMOD simulations.
 For the tax policies that could be macro-validated, the number of tax payers are generally underestimated.
-This bias represents an underestimate of 10% for income tax and 14% for property tax.
-EUROMOD over-estimates the number of capital tax payer by 26%, possibly because EUROMOD does not account for increases in capital gain and because of the data quality w.r.t financial assets held by the households.
+This bias represents an underestimate of 16% for income tax.
+We were unable to get external statistics for the number of capital tax payers for the years 2021-2024, but in previous years EUROMOD has over-estimated the number of capital tax payer by around 26%, possibly because EUROMOD does not account for increases in capital gain and because of the data quality w.r.t financial assets held by the households.
 We were unable to get external statistics for the number of individuals paying social security contributions.
-In terms of the amounts of taxes paid, the underestimations represent 34% for income taxes, 19% for property tax and 76% for capital taxes in 2022.
-Data quality w.r.t financial assets held by the households is most likely to explain the poor performance w.r.t capital taxes.
+In terms of the amounts of taxes paid, the underestimations represent 37% for income taxes, 24% for property tax and 51% for capital taxes in 2023.Data quality w.r.t financial assets held by the households is most likely to explain the poor performance w.r.t capital taxes.

-The social security contributions for employees and employers seems to perform rather good on average, except for the employers special wage tax, where there is an overestimation of 341%.
+The social security contributions for employees and employers seems to perform rather good on average, except for the employers special wage tax, where there is an overestimation of 370%.